EnigmaCurry/d.rymcg.tech/README.md

    * `wireguard` (client for connecting to the [wireguard](wireguard) VPN)

-On Arch Linux you can install the dependencies with: `pacman -S bash base-devel openssl apache xdg-utils jq`
+On Arch Linux you can install the dependencies with: `pacman -S bash base-devel openssl apache xdg-utils jq wireguard`

-For Debian or Ubuntu run: `apt-get install bash build-essential openssl apache2-utils xdg-utils jq`
+For Debian or Ubuntu run: `apt-get install bash build-essential openssl apache2-utils xdg-utils jq wireguard`

 ### Set Docker context